awsdocs/aws-cdk-guide/v2/stacks.md

 Because AWS CDK stacks are implemented through AWS CloudFormation stacks, they have the same limitations as in [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cloudformation-limits.html)\.

 You can define any number of stacks in your AWS CDK app\.
-Any instance of the `Stack` construct represents a stack, and can be either defined directly within the scope of the app, like the `MyFirstStack` example shown previously, or indirectly by any construct within the tree\.
+Any instance of the `Stack` construct represents a stack\.
+This can be defined in one of the following ways:
++  Directly within the scope of the app, like the `MyFirstStack` example shown previously
++ Indirectly by any construct within the tree

 For example, the following code defines an AWS CDK app with two stacks\.